jakeedgar/legacy-react-guide/README.md

   * Run the following code to install the correct dependencies.
     * ```npm i --legacy-peer-deps```
     * ```npm i react-scripts```
+  * At this point you have a functioning React project.
+In order to run it in the browser, access the scripts with the following run command:
+    * ```npm run start```

 ## COMMENTS OR QUESTIONS  👈
   * This guide was designed to be used specifically with the Epicodus React course section.
 If there are any questions feel free to email me: ```jakeedgar1012@gmail.com```